brown-cs132-s13/labs/security/README.md

 ### Sidejacking

 Now, donning your attacker hat again, you can use his authentication cookie to steal his password with the `/my-password` endpoint.
 You can use `curl`, a command line utility to make HTTP requests, to do this.
+Note that this is all from the attacker's server -- we don't even need to involve `sbraun`'s browser once we've stolen his cookies.
 It might look something like this (with your own stolen cookie):

 `curl -b "user=s:sbraun.2pnRJRduah87bTyZt5KPLOADSHD8wsq1N0h8pCs30" http://localhost:8080/my-password`